Diligent Effort

 What are highly protected risks?

-"Highly Protected Risk" is the name given to substantial commercial properties with extensive protection systems and superior construction, and involves sophisticated risk management and loss control.
-Rating these risks using traditional manual rating is not feasible given the large size and complexity of the risk.
+"Highly Protected Risk" refers to substantial commercial properties with extensive protection systems and superior construction.
+These risks involve sophisticated risk management and loss control, rating them using traditional manual rating is not feasible, given their large size and complexity.

 Who do I contact if I have additional questions about Eligibility to Export/Diligent Effort?